How Much Is the Average Social Security Check?

 Social Security disability and need-based benefits

-Social Security Disability benefits are available to “insured” individuals, meaning they have contributed to Social Security through former employment (before they were unable to work).
+Social Security Disability Insurance (SSDI) benefits are available to “insured” individuals, meaning they have contributed to Social Security through former employment (before they were unable to work).
 The amount of the benefit payment (and payments to eligible family members) will be based on total income during the time of work.

 Supplemental Security Income (SSI) is another benefit program available to individuals who have a disability and have demonstrated additional financial limits or people age 65 or older (without disabilities) who meet the financial requirements.
 SSI benefits depend on how much the beneficiary (or their family members if the beneficiary is a dependent) is making and how that compares to the SSI federal benefit rate.
 (It is possible to collect both SSDI benefits and SSI benefits concurrently.)